April 16, 2013 (Updated: August 16, 2023)

 Just like the number of bloggers, the length of the average blog post has steadily increased since 2014.
 In 2014, the average blog post was 808 words.
 In 2021, the average blog post is now 1416.
 Though shorter blogs used to be more popular, that trend has now reversed.
 Currently, 63% of blogs on the internet are between 500 and 1500 words, while only 6% are less than 500.
 3

 Every month, 409 million people view over 20 billion pages on WordPress sites.
-One of the most popular features of WordPress is its content management system.
-Most often, people use that system to develop blogs and articles to attract visitors to their site.
+One of the most popular features of WordPress is its content management system (CMS).
+Most often, people use that system to develop blogs and articles to attract visitors to their sites.
 That means a majority of the pages people view most likely belong to blogs.
 4

 Blogs are currently the second most created form of media for content marketing.
 The first is videos.
 Because businesses and brands want to use blogs to boost their traffic and revenue, it’s safe to assume blogs are still creating impressive results.
 5